Skip to Content

 Investing in opportunistic assets

 Opportunistic assets are those that require a high degree of enhancement to be profitable and may also include speculative development on vacant land.
-Assets in this category have major risks such as structural issues, high vacancy, or financial distress that need to be addressed.
-New development will require a specialized team with the skill set to determine the feasibility and manage the execution of the project.
+Assets in this category have major risks — such as structural issues, high vacancies, or financial distress — that need to be addressed.
+New development will require a specialized development advisory team with the skill set to determine the feasibility and manage the execution of the project.
 Opportunistic assets provide the greatest investment upside but also pose a significant risk of losing the principal.

 4. Determine how much control you want over the management of your commercial real estate investment.

-The types of real estate investing options includes wholly owned investments, joint-venture investments, comingled private investment funds, and publicly traded real estate investment funds (REITs).
+The types of real estate investing options includes wholly owned investments, joint-venture investments, private investment funds, publicly traded real estate investment funds (REITs), and non-traded REITs.
 The main difference between each real estate investment type is the amount of control you have over the asset.
 The investment vehicle and corresponding level of control you choose are a function of your desire to actively or passively invest in real estate.

-No matter the structure, it is important to note when considering any passive investment (i.e., joint venture or fund), underwriting and understanding the sponsor’s strategy and track record is just as important as evaluating the underlying real estate investment.
+No matter the structure, it is important to note that, when considering any passive investment (i.e., joint venture or fund), underwriting and understanding the sponsor’s strategy and track record are just as important as evaluating the underlying real estate investment.

 Wholly owned real estate investments